Ethanolamine: Occurrence in nature

 Derivatives of ethanolamine are widespread in nature; e.g., lipids, as precursor of a variety of N-acylethanolamines (NAEs), that modulate several animal and plant physiological processes such as seed germination, plant–pathogen interactions, chloroplast development and flowering, as well as precursor, combined with arachidonic acid C_{20}H_{32}O_{2} 20:4, ω-6), to form the endocannabinoid anandamide (AEA: C_{22}H_{37}NO_{2}; 20:4, ω-6).

-The ethanolamines comprise a group of amino alcohols.
-A class of antihistamines is identified as ethanolamines, which includes carbinoxamine, clemastine, dimenhydrinate, chlorphenoxamine, diphenhydramine and doxylamine.
+MEA is biodegraded by ethanolamine ammonia-lyase, a B12-dependent enzyme.
+It is converted to acetaldehyde and ammonia via initial H-atom abstraction.

 Industrial production

 Monoethanolamine is produced by treating ethylene oxide with aqueous ammonia; the reaction also produces diethanolamine and triethanolamine.
 The ratio of the products can be controlled by the stoichiometry of the reactants.